-This school was established in 1945 in co-operation with the local newspapers, the Halifax Herald, the Halifax Mail, the Halifax Star and the Halifax Chronicle.
-Professional courses are conducted by professional journalists.
-Academic subjects are courses given in the Faculty of Arts.
-At the successful completion of the course a Diploma in Journalism is awarded.
+This school was established in 1945 in co-operation with local newspapers, the Halifax Herald, the Halifax Mail, the Halifax Star and the Halifax Chronicle.
+Its aim is to combine thorough training in the techniques of newspaper work with tudy of the liberal arts so as to produce skilled journalists a broad cultural background.
+Professional technical curses are conducted by experienced professional journalists hile the academic subjects are taken in the Faculty of Arts.
+At the successful completion of the three-year course a Diploma in Journalism is awarded.

-Students may combine the course in Journalism with that of Arts and obtain both the Diploma in Journalism and the Degree of Bachelor of Arts, the Diploma at the end of three years, the Degree in the following year.
-The combined syllabus is shown on page 18, under the Faculty of Arts.
+Students may combine the course in Journalism with that of Arts and obtain both the Diploma in Journalism and the Degree of Bachelor of Arts; the Diploma at the end of three years, the Degree in the following year.